 The Fourteenth Pitfall of a Tanguera

-It is same with tango.
-Among the many elements that made tango, some decides the basic characteristics of the dance, without which tango cannot make itself; others are less essential, causing no harm whether they are a bit more or a bit less.
-We often see tangueras made their tango neither fish nor fowl, because in it the subsidiaries superseded the primary.
+The same applies to tango.
+Among the many elements that make up tango, some define the basic characteristics of the dance, without which tango cannot make itself.
+Others are less essential, causing no harm whether they are a bit more or a bit less.
+We often see tangueras turn their tango into something neither fish nor fowl, because in it the subsidiaries superseded the primary.

 So, what is the primary ingredient of tango?
-Beginners tend to think that's the steps.
-They are wrong.
+Beginners often think it’s the steps.
+They are mistaken.
 Like garlic and onion, steps are subsidiary.
-The key ingredient of tango is the embrace, which decides the basic characteristics of the dance.
-You dance tango if, and only if, you dance in tango embrace, whether with five or fifty steps.
+The key ingredient of tango is the embrace, which defines the basic characteristics of the dance.
+You are dancing tango if, and only if, you dance in a tango embrace, whether you use five steps or fifty.

-By embrace I do not mean the open dance hold.
-Tango, known as the dance of love, is evolved from the real embrace, wherein the couple intimately lean into each other chest against chest, cheek touches cheek, and arms encircle and hold each other tightly.
-Lovers do not make a hugging gesture without actually touching each other's body.
-A feigned embrace may look like a real embrace, but the dancers themselves know the difference.
-Professional performers use open dance hold on stage to facilitate their performance in order to entertain the audience.
-But social dancers do not tango for that.
-They tango to enjoy the connection and intimacy for their own pleasure, which is why they use real embrace.
-This is the fundamental difference between tango and all show dances including stage tango.
+By "embrace," I do not mean the open dance hold.
+Tango, often referred to as the dance of love, evolved from the real embrace, where the couple intimately leans into each other—chest against chest, cheek touching cheek, and arms firmly encircling one another.
+Lovers do not mimic a hug without truly touching each other's bodies.
+A feigned embrace may resemble the real thing, but the dancers themselves feel the difference.
+Professional performers use an open dance hold on stage to facilitate their movements and entertain the audience.
+However, social dancers do not tango for that purpose.
+They tango to savor the connection and intimacy for their own pleasure, which is why they use the real embrace.
+This is the fundamental distinction between tango and all show dances, including stage tango.
 (See Social Tango and Performance Tango.)

-Other dissimilarities all arise from this fundamental difference.
-For example, unlike other dances in which the dancers rely on their arms and hands to exchange information, in tango communication takes place through direct connection of the torso, which is itself a very sensitive organ, more susceptible to intimation and feeling than the arms and hands.
-Tango dancers can achieve deeper understanding and better synchronization by using their torsos to lead and follow.
+Other dissimilarities all stem from this fundamental difference.
+For instance, unlike other dances, where the dancers rely on their arms and hands to exchange information, tango communication occurs through the direct connection of the torso.
+The torso, being a highly sensitive organ, is more receptive to subtle cues and emotions than the arms and hands.
+By using their torsos to lead and follow, tango dancers can achieve a deeper understanding and greater synchronization.

-Tango's distinct movements are also associated with the embrace.
-Because the torsos of the partners are attached in the embrace, tango dancers have to swivel their hips in order to dance around each other.
-This technique, known as dissociation, is the basis of most tango steps, making tango especially capable of displaying the feminine beauty of women's pliable body (see Dancing with Hips).
+Tango's distinct movements are closely tied to the embrace.
+Since the torsos of the partners remain connected in the embrace, tango dancers must swivel their hips to move around each other.
+This technique, known as dissociation, forms the foundation of most tango steps, making tango particularly effective at showcasing the feminine beauty of a woman's pliable body (see Dancing with Hips).

-The intimate embrace also attaches importance to feelings, causing tango to be a feeling-oriented dance.
-Although formalist dancers have made unremitting efforts to exploit the visual impression of tango, the style that they created cannot satisfy the needs deeply rooted in human nature for connection, intimacy, love and communication of feelings.
-These needs can only be met through real embrace.
+The intimate embrace places significant emphasis on feelings, making tango a feeling-oriented dance.
+Although formalist dancers have made persistent efforts to emphasize the visual appeal of tango, the style they created fails to satisfy the deeply rooted human needs for connection, intimacy, love, and emotional communication.
+These needs can only be fulfilled through a genuine embrace.

-A young woman wrote about the importance of the embrace this way: "From the perspective of a girl, I think tango has two layers.
-The first layer is also the core layer, which is to keep a comfortable embrace with your partner and let him feel your absolute obedience and sufficient control of yourself.
-If you can do that, you will be able to survive the milonga even if you can only dance ballroom dances.
-The second layer is external, that is to pursue the visual beauty like other dances such as ballet, with similar artistic requirements.
-To put it in another way, ignoring the first layer and focusing only on the second layer is not tango.
-In most cases, if you can integrate some second layer techniques into a solid first layer foundation, your tango will be quite stunning already."
+A young woman described the importance of the embrace in this way: "From the perspective of a girl, I think tango has two layers.
+The first layer, which is also the core layer, is to maintain a comfortable embrace with your partner and allow him to feel your absolute obedience and your sufficient control over yourself.
+If you can do that, you will be able to survive the milonga even if you can only dance ballroom styles.
+The second layer is external; it involves pursuing visual beauty, like in other dances such as ballet, with similar artistic requirements.
+Neglecting the first layer and focusing solely on the second layer is not tango.
+In most cases, if you can integrate some second-layer techniques into a solid first-layer foundation, your tango will already be quite stunning."

 I appreciate this young woman's insight.
-Consequently tango becomes a simple and easy dance for her.
-Although we cannot dance tango without the steps, the essence of tango lies in the embrace.
-Dancers shouldn't compromise embrace for the sake of steps.
-Rather, they should keep the embrace intimate and comfortable at all time throughout the dance and use the steps to facilitate the embrace, thus put the embrace and steps in a correct order.
+Consequently, tango becomes a simple and easy dance for her.
+Although we cannot dance tango without steps, the essence of tango lies in the embrace.
+Dancers should not compromise the embrace for the sake of steps.
+Instead, they should keep the embrace intimate and comfortable at all times throughout the dance and use the steps to support the embrace, thereby placing the embrace and steps in the correct order.

-Unfortunately, in the United States, societal taboos surrounding intimacy between genders and liberal ideologies emphasizing women's independence have influenced how tango is danced.
-To avoid body contact with their partners, many women adopt an open dance hold instead of the traditional close embrace.
-They lean back, extend their arms to create distance, press their shoulder against their partner's shoulder, or use their head against men's head to avoid chest-to-chest contact.
-This often results in an embrace that feels awkward and unnatural.
-Rather than rotating their hips as they must when dancing in close embrace, women using open dance hold often turn their entire body instead, breaking the connection and disrupting the flow of the dance.
-Unlike professional dancers who can maintain proper technique in an open dance hold during performances, beginners frequently develop poor habits, such as using arms and hands to help themselves with the movements, dancing without emotional involvement, focusing on personal performance and neglecting the partner, and accustoming themselves to the wrong way of dancing tango.
+Unfortunately, in the US, societal taboos surrounding intimacy and radical ideologies emphasizing women's independence have influenced the way tango is danced.
+To avoid touching their partner's body, many women adopt an open dance hold instead of the traditional close embrace.
+They lean back, extend their arms to create distance, press their shoulder against their partner's shoulder, or use their head against their partner's head to avoid chest-to-chest contact, resulting in an embrace that feels awkward and unnatural.
+This incorrect embrace impacts their dancing.
+Instead of swiveling their hips as they must when dancing in a close embrace, women using an open dance hold often turn their entire body instead, breaking the connection and disrupting the flow of the dance.
+Unlike professional dancers, who can maintain proper technique in an open dance hold during performances, beginners using an open dance hold tend to develop poor habits, such as using arms and hands to help themselves with the movements, dancing without emotional involvement, unable to communicate feelings through direct torso contact, focusing on personal performance and neglecting their partner, and accustoming themselves to many other wrong ways of dancing tango.

 Here is an example of good embrace in tango dancing.